-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate, CDFopenCDF or a similar CDF creation or opening functionality from the Internal Interface. numVars The number of the zVariables in the group involved this write operation. varNums The zVariables's numbers in the group involved this write operation. varRecNum The record number at which to write the whole record data for the group of zVariables. buffer A buffer that holds the output data for the given zVariables.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate, CDFopenCDF or a similar CDF creation or opening functionality from the Internal Interface. numVars Number of the zVariables in the group involved this write operation. varNums zVariables's numbers in the group involved this write operation. varRecNum The record number at which to write the whole record data for the group of zVariables. buffer A buffer that holds the output data for the given zVariables.